jacebenson/cedar/docs/docs/typescript/introduction.md

 description: Getting started & Core Concepts
 ---

-Redwood comes with full TypeScript support, and you don't have to give up any of the conveniences that Redwood offers to enjoy all the benefits of a type-safe codebase.
+Redwood comes with full TypeScript support, and you don't have to give up any of the conveniences that Cedar offers to enjoy all the benefits of a type-safe codebase.

 ## Getting Started